eclipse-gmf-runtime/gmf-notation/README.md

 ### CI

-The official builds are executed on the Eclipse-provided Jenkins instance at <https://ci.eclipse.org/gmf-runtime/job/gmf-notation-master/>
+The official builds are executed on the Eclipse-provided Jenkins instance at <https://ci.eclipse.org/gmf-runtime/> (shared with [GMF Runtime](https://github.com/eclipse/gmf-runtime)).
+The two jobs which convern GMF Notation are:
+* <https://ci.eclipse.org/gmf-runtime/job/gmf-notation-all/>: build and run the tests against all supported target platforms, including a "canary" one which depends on the latest nightlies of all dependencies.
+The results are not published, the job is only there to check compatibility with different versions of Eclipse.
+* <https://ci.eclipse.org/gmf-runtime/job/gmf-notation/>: build and run the tests against the "reference" target platform (typically the oldest of the supported ones) and publishes the result (as an **I**nterim, **M**ilestone or **R**elease depending on how the job was launched.

 ### Update Sites